pavlobaron/graphlr/README.md

 having to recursively traverse it.
 Just use Cypher to find the relevant nodes and to procede from there.

-GraphlerTest.java contains some examples.
+GraphlrTest.java contains some examples.
 This is a very pre-alpha bloody state.
 I still need to create more nodes, relationship.
 And right now, I'm bad in building a stack while parsing, so I exactly know